tee-lab/trait-variation/README.md

 ## Model with forest trees
 Trying to incorporate trait variation in the model including another vegetation type, forest trees and looking at the resulting dynamics:
 1. Generate data using alldist_trait_f.py.
 This will output two CSV files with steady state grass cover and forest tree population.
 Like before, trait, distribution and level of variation can be changed in the code itself.
+The value of alpha is hardcoded which can be changed in the code itself to observe different regimes of invasion.
-2. In Figure2.R you can plot this data to get the bifurcation diagram.
+2. In Figure2.R you can plot this data to reproduce the bifurcation diagram that is supplementary figure S11.
-3. For steady state trait distribution of types use indiprop_with_F.py
+3. For steady state trait distribution of types use indiprop_with_F.py which generates two CSV files entailing steady state distribution of trait types within savanna sapling and savanna tree population.
-4. Plot this to get bar graphs using Figure3.R
+4. Plot this to get bar graphs using Figure3.R to reproduce supplementary figure S12.

 # References
 Staver, A. C., & Levin, S. A. (2012).
 Integrating theoretical climate and fire effects on savanna and forest systems.
 The American Naturalist, 180(2), 211-224.